Bill protecting same-sex, interracial unions set for passage

 Roused to action by the court, the House passed a bill to protect the same-sex unions in July with the support of 47 Republicans, a robust and unexpected show of support that kick-started serious negotiations in the Senate.
 After months of talks, the Senate passed the legislation last week with 12 Republican votes.

-House Speaker Nancy Pelosi, D-Calif., has said she is happy that the marriage legislation will be one of her last acts in leadership before stepping aside in January.
-“I’m so excited,” she said of the legislation, which she said will ensure that “the federal government will never again stand in the way of marrying the person you love.”
+House Speaker Nancy Pelosi, D-Calif., said last week that she is happy that the marriage legislation will be one of her last acts in leadership before stepping aside in January.
+She said the legislation “will ensure that “the federal government will never again stand in the way of marrying the person you love.”

 The legislation would not require states to allow same-sex couples to marry, as the Obergefell ruling now does.
 But it would require states to recognize all marriages that were legal where they were performed and it would protect current same-sex unions if the court’s 2015 Obergefell v.
 Hodges decision were to be overturned.